AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>53</td>
     <td>Jailbreak detection should not be susceptible to trivial bypasses.
 For example, using the xCon Cydia application or by simply writing a hook for a “isJailbroken” method.
-It is recommended that jailbreak detection is written in low level code and placed inline across various methods in the application.</td>
+It is recommended that jailbreak detection be written in low level code and placed inline across various methods in the application.</td>
   </tr>
   <tr>
     <th colspan="2">Effectiveness of Remote Lock and Wipes</th>